addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ```

 The code to make the above failing test support validation is relatively simple.
-In our model, we override the validate() method (as recommended in the Backbone docs), checking to make sure a model both has a 'done' property and is a valid boolean before allowing it to pass.
+In our model, we override the validate() method (as recommended in the Backbone docs), checking to make sure a model both has a 'done' property and that its value is a valid boolean before allowing it to pass.

 ```javascript
 validate: function(attrs) {